bag-cnag/biodm/docs/developer_manual/table_schema.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 ``BioDM`` provides a custom ``Schema`` component that may be used by importing
-``from biodm.components.schema import Schema``.
+``from biodm.utils.biodm import Schema``.

-The use of this component is **optional** but provides some performance improvements.
+The use of this component is **discouraged** but may provides some performance improvements by

-1. Removes `None` or equivalent (`{}`, `[]`,...) values from output JSON
+turning SQLALchemy objects to ``transient`` state effectively disabling further lazy loading

-2. Turn SQLALchemy objects to ``transient`` state effectively disabling further lazy loading
+of nested attributes upon serializing.

-of nested attributes.
+This can be an alternative to circular dumping policies described

-The latter in particular needs to be taken into account for the nested configuration
+below.
+However this approach can be quite risky and result in missing data down the line.

-discussed down below.
+This component remains provided as it may be of interest for testing purposes.

 Nested flags policy